chrissy184/SAGML/docs/design/SSO/README.md

 MLW SSO works over OAuth 2.0 and OpenId Connect Protocol.
 It uses RedHat Identity Server : KeyCloak to authenticate and authorize Users.

-## How User gets logged with Identity Server.
+## How User logs in with Identity Server.
 <img width="100%" src="https://github.com/SoftwareAG/MLW/blob/master/docs/design/SSO/SSO%20-%20OAuth2.0%20OpenIdConnect.png"/>

 ## How MLW can work with other SSO system.